-NOTE: Policy-based termination cannot be enabled without Air Termination.
+NOTE Policy-based termination cannot be enabled without Air Termination.
 Furthermore, you must have a WIPS license to fully implement any type of termination.

-Enabling device termination on sensors
+Enabling device termination on Sensors

-In addition to enabling Device Termination on the server, as described in this topic, you must also enable it on the appropriate sensors.
-This process is described in Chapter 3, "Sensor Operation".
+In addition to enabling Device Termination on the appliance, as described in this topic, you must also enable it on the appropriate sensors.
+This process is described in "Sensor Operation-used to:".